SanTertrust/JSSBrawlStars-V35/readme.md

 aka JavaScript Server Brawl Stars version 35

 ## DO NOT USE IT IF YOU ARE NOT A **CODER**.
-## THIS SERVER IS KINDA **UNFINISHED**. (so yeah, kids who just steal servers from github, change two lines of the entire code and do it under their own authorship cannot use this server :sob:)
+## THIS SERVER IS KINDA **UNFINISHED**. (so yeah, kids who just steal servers from github, changes two lines of the entire code and do it under their own authorship cannot use this server :sob:)

 ## - INFO